skandar9/jabal-amman/README.md

 Project overview:

-"Jabal Amman" is a web application designed to cater to the needs of a specific location or community named Jabal Amman.
+Web application designed to cater to the needs of an publication center named Jabal Amman.
 The project aims to provide a platform that offers various services, products, and resources to residents and visitors of Jabal Amman.
-It serves as a centralized hub for information and interaction within the community.

 Key Features and Aims: